+Funding HOME: \$100,000

+Description NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of down payment assistance, closing costs, or gap financing (OIP).
+Any activity providing direct assistance through this project will be required to utilize the Recapture Provision as outlined in the AAP and Program Income Plan.

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities Location Description

 Planned Activities NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of down payment assistance, closing costs, or gap financing (OIP).
 Any activity providing direct assistance through this project will be required to utilize the Recapture Provision as outlined in the AAP and Program Income Plan.

-8 Project Name 2022 HOME CHDO Project
+8 Project Name 2023 HOME CHDO Project

 Target Area City of Great Falls

 Goals Supported Affordable Housing

 Needs Addressed Affordable Housing

-Funding HOME: \$47,963
+Funding HOME: \$44,897

 Description 15% set-aside for HOME CHDO Project

-Target Date 6/30/2022
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities At least 1 LMI household will benefit from this project.
+Estimate the number and type of families that will benefit from the proposed activities

-Location Description City of Great Falls
+Location Description

 Planned Activities Activities to increase affordable housing stock.

-9 Project Name 2022 GFDA Job Creation
+9 Project Name 2023 Great Falls Development Authority Job Creation

 Target Area City of Great Falls

 Goals Supported Economic Development

 Needs Addressed Economic Development

-Funding CDBG: \$166,000
+Funding CDBG: \$13,000

 Description All Economic Development Activities this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

-Target Date 6/30/2022
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities 5 LMI jobs created/retained.
+Estimate the number and type of families that will benefit from the proposed activities

-Location Description City of Great Falls
+Location Description

 Planned Activities All Economic Development Activities this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

-10 Project Name 2022 CDBG/HOME Administration
+10 Project Name 2023 CDBG/HOME Administration

 Target Area City of Great Falls

 Goals Supported Planning and Administration

 Needs Addressed Planning and Administration

-Funding CDBG: \$152,859 HOME: \$31,975
+Funding CDBG: \$156,508 HOME: \$29,931

 Description City staff to administer, manage, and monitor CDBG and HOME funded activities.

-Target Date 6/30/2022
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities n/a - City staff to administer, manage, and monitor CDBG and HOME funded activities.
+Estimate the number and type of families that will benefit from the proposed activities

-Location Description City of Great Falls
+Location Description

 Planned Activities City staff to administer, manage, and monitor CDBG and HOME funded activities.